coryVkeith/ViCAT_dev/README.md

 ### 3. Read binning

 The third step of ViCAT builds a bowtie2 index from the RefSeq fasta files generated in the taxonomic assignment step and then maps the sample reads to this index.
-It then sorts the generated alignment files, extracts consensus sequences, writes the number of reads mapped to files, and calls statistics.
+It then sorts the generated alignment files, extracts consensus sequences, writes the number of reads mapped to files,  calls statistics, and plots coverage graphs of reads mapped to individual virus taxa within a sample.

 **ViCAT_readmap.sh usage:**